Your curiosity brought you here. Let me address that.

 I like taking photographs of kids whenever I travel.
 Their smiles are pure and some of them have clear intent of selling handcrafted souvenirs.
 They will tell you this with pride.

 I was a jaywalker in college.

-With conviction, I believe that Baguio’s taho is mind-blowing.
-Especially if you share it with your loved ones.
-I shared mine with them last year who for a long time had to work and live in another country.
+With conviction, I believe that Baguio’s sweet strawberry silken tofu is mind-blowing especially if you share it with your loved ones.

 I majored in electrical engineering at the Technological University of the Philippines (Taguig).
-I am a Lasallian Scholarum Award-winning essayist, English teacher, and subject-matter expert at a Fortune 500 company.
-I was a two-time TUP System Extemporaneous Speech (English) and Prepared Speech (Filipino) contest winner, Gray Hawk Leadership Award nominee, Ten Outstanding Students of the Philippines (T.O.S.P.)
-Foundation student representative and officer/president/chairman of five local and national organizations in college.
+I am a Lasallian Scholarum Award-winning essayist (Outstanding Published Column Article on Youth and Education in Nationally Circulated Publication, 2016), English teacher, and subject-matter expert at a Fortune 500 company.
+I was a two-time TUP System Extemporaneous Speech (English) and Impromptu Speech (Filipino) contest winner, Gray Hawk Leadership Award nominee, Ten Outstanding Students of the Philippines (T.O.S.P.)
+Foundation student representative and officer/president/chairman of five (local and national) organizations in college.

 I believe that the Filipinos are remarkable people.
 We are entitled to be treated fairly.
-We deserve faster internet connection, better MRT/LRT and transportation services, and a more honest and humble government that will make the decisions on a national level for our welfare.
+We deserve faster internet connection, better MRT/LRT and transportation services, and a more honest and humble government that will make the decisions for our welfare.
 Integrity is a must.

 I have become more patient of jeepney drivers who make sure that all of the seats are filled before we leave the “NO LOADING/UNLOADING AREA.”
 “They have a family to feed” has been my second most favorite morning motto.
 And then, I would feel better.
 Not filling the gas tank before letting the passengers take their seats is another story.